kairita369/mt-exercise-4/README.md

     ./scripts/train.sh

 The training process can be interrupted at any time, and the best checkpoint will always be saved.
 It is also possible to continue training from there later on.

+# Changes
+1. To train the model with specific pre or post layer-norm: in configs/deen_transformer_regular.yaml, under model and under both encoder and decoder add this line layer_norm: "post"
+2. To run on GPUs: In configs/deen_transformer_regular.yaml, under I changed use_cuda to True, and also in joeynmt/joeynmt/training.py uncommented lines 573 to 583 and commented out lines 585-585.
+3. I added a Python script scripts/extract_ppl.py to parse the log files, print out the table and saves a png file with the line plot in the same folder.
+It takes the path to the folder with the log files as input.
+That folder should contain only the log files to be used for that.

+    python extract_ppl.py ../logs/deen_transformer_regular